-It provides a picture and the user can rotate the picture by pressing it with two fingers and rotating them.
-The image rotates in the direction of your fingers.
-If you rotate the fingers to the right, the image rotates to the right.
-If you rotate the fingers to the left, the image rotates to the left.
+It displays a picture, which the user can rotate by pressing it with two fingers and rotating them.
+The image rotates in the direction that your fingers are pointing.
+The image rotates to the right when the fingers are rotated to the right.
+The image rotates to the left when the fingers are rotated to the left.

 You can find the ImageRotation sample project at:

 - Start | Programs | Embarcadero RAD Studio Sydney | Samples and then navigate to: